DIY Lash Lift: What’s the Best Lash Lift Kit and How to Do a Lash Lift at Home

 And best of all?
 It also comes at the lowest price of the three, so if you’re budget-conscious, this may be for you.

 Like the other ones, the little bottles are clearly labelled and you get multiple uses out of the kit (up to 15!).

 Overall verdict: Reviewers are almost unanimously happy with the kit, and the results they’ve obtained speak for themselves.
 The kit works, and it comes at an affordable price, so it’s a very attractive option.

 This one offers a lot of value for money, and comes with multiples of each product in the kit.
-They say you can use it up to 15 times, and for $24.99, that’s a really good deal, especially compared to salon prices.
+They say you can use it up to 15 times, and that makes it a really good deal, especially compared to salon prices.

 How Do You Do A Lash Lift At Home?